KevinNavarreteParra/LaTeX-misc/README.md

 # LaTeX-misc
-A repo for my LaTeX resources
+This is a repo for my LaTeX resources.
+I'll mostly be housing LaTeX document templates for anything I end up doing in this repository.